 Now Hudson is much faster, he doesn’t eat as often, we don’t have middle of the night feedings (most of the time), and it’s not nearly as painful.
 I usually check Facebook, send a quick email, or just sit and enjoy him.
 No need for major distractions.
 But at first those tv shows were lifesavers!

-So pick out some good, clean shows (you have little ears overhearing now!) that you are interested in watching so that maybe you’ll look forward to those middle of the night sessions at least a little.
+So pick out some shows that you are interested in watching so that maybe you’ll look forward to those middle of the night sessions at least a little.

 I like mine so much that I’ve actually considered buying a second one to keep in the car.
 I certainly can nurse without the Boppy and I’m not going to haul it all over the place to use every time he feeds, but it is nice and I end up nursing him a lot of the time in the car (yet again I am so glad we went ahead and bought our van!) so it would be convenient to have another on there.

-7. Puppy Pee Pads.
-I’ve told you how I used these in labor and they were so helpful then; come to find out they are super helpful afterward, too (which is good because the package I bought for labor prep had 30 in it and I had no idea what I was going to do with all the leftovers).
+I’ve told you how I used these in labor and they were so helpful then; come to find out puppy pee pads are super helpful afterward, too (which is good because the package I bought for labor prep had 30 in it and I had no idea what I was going to do with all the leftovers).

 I don’t know if it’s all babies or just my baby, but Hudson open-air-peed almost every.single.time we opened his diaper to change him those first few weeks.
 Since we changed him on the ottoman in the living room (still do, actually) this could have been bad news bears for my furniture.
 We started putting the pee pads down, then laying a receiving blanket over the top.
 We still had to change out the receiving blankets constantly, but the pads have protected the ottoman nicely.

-So there you go…the eight things that I think are crucial to have with for your newborn.
+So there you go…the eight things that I think are crucial to have for your newborn.

 Your turn – what did I not mention that you thought were absolute must-haves?